bmontgomery/DatabaseVersioning/DbVersionConsole/readme.txt

 -other <path> [<path> <path> ...]
 Defines one or more script directories
                                     which contain unversioned scripts to run
                                     during the upgrade.

+-patches <path>                     Defines the directory containing the
+                                    versioned patch files.
+The tool will ensure each script in this directory has been run, regardless of the version of the database.

 -help                               Display this help information.